Skip to main content

 Why is prepay integrity important for TPAs?

 TPAs that do not offer prepay integrity services to self-funded employers risk the possibility of losing a competitive advantage.
-In fact, according to Cotiviti data, 74% of Cotiviti health plan clients with self-funded business are already integrating prepay final filter editing with self-insured employer groups .
+In fact, according to Cotiviti data, 74% of Cotiviti health plan clients with self-funded business are already integrating prepay final filter editing with self-insured employers.
 Implementing payment integrity efforts with self-funded employers can help administering TPAs improve client retention and satisfaction and keep employee out-of-pocket costs in check.

 All self-insured employers have a fiduciary responsibility to make sure employees get the best care at the best price.
 Therefore, they are rightfully concerned with protecting the member benefit to find substantial medical cost savings with low administrative effort.
 A strong payment integrity program can help to provide just that.
 Within our own Cotiviti data, we’ve found that self-insured employers can save up to 4% in annual professional and institutional claim costs with Cotiviti’s prepay integrity solutions, Payment Policy Management and Coding Validation.